simondlevy/OneShot125/README.md

 project.
 As with the calibration sketch, you should <b>make sure to remove an propellers before running the sketch</b>, and un-comment the
 ```#include``` lines at the top of the sketch to match your input device.

+## Supported boards

+I have tested this library on a Teensy4.0 and TinyPICO board, but it should
+work on any Arduino-compatible board with a sufficient clock rate.